aj910/IAS_Game_Project/README.md

 # IAS_Game_Project

-Developing Pacman Game as a University Project
+Pacman Game development as a University Project for IAS (CP5609)